-4.1 Hierarchical system
+Hierarchical system

 For a system to be tractable and have a manageable number of categories, but also of sufficient granularity to be applied in more detail when appropriate, any taxonomy should be hierarchical and capable of subdivision to increasingly fine levels of resolution.
-The Cambridge taxonomy is designed as hierarchical, with two levels of typology defined initially, but further subdivision into more types is expected as detailed studies are developed.
+The Cambridge taxonomy is designed as hierarchical, with three ranks of taxonomy defined initially, roughly shadowing the taxonomy of the animal kingdom, with primary classes, families, and genus types.
+Further subdivision into sub-types is expected as studies are developed.

-We have identified twelve primary categories of macro-catastrophe threats, each of which is subdivided into threat types, with between three and six types in each category.
+We have identified five primary classes and twelve families of macro-catastrophe threats, each of which is subdivided into types, with between three and six types in each category.
 Types can be further subdivided as appropriate.
-For example the category of 'Political Violence' has the five types 'Terrorism'; 'Separatism'; 'Civil Disorder'; 'Assassination', and 'Organised Crime'.
-'Terrorism' as a type can be further subdivided into different types of terrorism for example by the ideological motivation, such as: 'Religious Militants'; 'Left-Wing Ideologues'; 'Right Wing Militias'; 'Eco-terrorism'; 'Regional Separatists' and others.
-Similarly most of the threat types identified in the taxonomy can be further subdivided into variant types.
+For example the family of 'Political Violence' has the five types 'Terrorism'; 'Separatism'; 'Civil Disorder'; 'Assassination', and 'Organised Crime'.
+'Terrorism' as a type can be further subdivided into different sub-types of terrorism for example by the ideological motivation, such as: 'Religious Militants'; 'Left-Wing Ideologues'; 'Right Wing Militias'; 'Eco-terrorism'; 'Regional Separatists' and others.
+Similarly most of the threat types identified in the taxonomy can be further subdivided into variant sub-types.

-This subdivision requires domain expertise of the threat type and so at this stage we have proposed that subdivision of threat types is an activity that would be carried out by Subject Matter Editors (SMEs) in each threat category as and when required.
+This subdivision requires domain expertise of the threat type and so at this stage we have proposed that subdivision of threat types is an activity that would be carried out by Subject Matter Editors (SMEs) in each threat category when required.